tjingsheng/tp/docs/DeveloperGuide.md

 <br>

 --------------------------------------------------------------------------------------------------------------------

 ### Adding of courses, universities and notes

 **Overview**
 The `add` command allows for the adding of new courses, universities and notes.
 This allows the creation of new datatypes.

 The activity diagram is as such:
 <puml src="diagrams/AddActivityDiagram.puml" width="300" />

 <br>
-Here is a sequence diagram for 'add note`:
+Here is a sequence diagram for 'note add`:
 <puml src="diagrams/NoteAddSequenceDiagram.puml" width="300" />

 Here is a sequence diagram for 'partnercourse add':
 <puml src="diagrams/PartnercourseAddSequenceDiagram.puml" width="300" />

 **Feature Details**

-1. The user specifies the command word.
-Possible command words include `localcourse`, `partnercourse`, and `note`.
+1. The user is required to fill up all the attributes require to add the data object.
-2. If the command word is not specified, or invalid command arguments are provided, the user will be promopted to enter the command correctly via an error message.
+2. If not all the identity attributes are provided, the user will be prompted to enter the command correctly via an error message.
+3. If the attribute is not applicable for `add`, the user will be prompted to enter the attribute correctly via an error message.
-3. The course is cross-referenced in `SEPlendidModel` to check if the course already exist based on the `localcode` or `partnercode`.
-If there are duplicates found in the data, an error message will be raised to informt the user.
+4. If there exist the same identifying attributes, SEPlendid will raise an error message to the user.
-4. If Step 3 completes without any exceptions, then the new course or note is successfully created and stored in SEPlendid's database.
+4. If all the above steps are completed without exceptions, then the data object is successfully queried.

 <br>

 **Feature Considerations**

 It should be noted that when checking for duplicates in the `UniqueLocalCourseList` and `UniquePartnerCourseList` inside `SEPlendidModel`, `localcourse` cannot have the same `localcode` and `partnercourse` cannot have the same `partnercode` and `universityname`.
 This is because courses have unique course codes and is specific to the university, having this check would also prevent confusion for users if they have mistakenly added courses that are already in the database.
 Furthermore, this would confuse the user on which is the most accurate information available as well.

 <br>